bitmark-inc/autonomy-apps/docs/postcard_terms.md

 * Any personal information you may volunteer in your design for the Postcard.
 This information will be available through the public blockchain and so is permanently and irrevocably public by design.

-In addition to the uses of personal information stated in the standard Autonomy Privacy Policy, we will use the personal information above to provide you with the Postcard Service.
+In addition to the uses of personal information stated in the standard Feral File app Privacy Policy, we will use the personal information above to provide you with the Postcard Service.
 Please note that the elements of the personal information you provide above may be linked to each other in connection with the use of the Postcard Service, but we will not link or correlate this information to other information collected and stored in the Application, our other Services, or collected through our Website.

 We may engage other companies and people to perform tasks on our behalf and need to share your information with them to provide products or services to you.
 Unless we tell you differently, our agents and service providers will not have any right to use the Personal Information we share with them beyond what is necessary to assist us in fulfilling your request.